wp-plugins/modal-dialog/readme.txt

 == Changelog ==

+= 1.1.5 =
+* Added new option to control overlay opacity

 = 1.1.4 =
 * Extended manual cookie creation to session cookies that control only showing the dialog once per session